Dragonmonk111/layer-sdk/GETTING-STARTED.md

 4. Deploy the contracts: `cargo run --bin avs -- --local deploy {OPERATOR_ADDR}`
-	1. For now, the operator addr is hardcoded at `slay3r10dyr9899g6t0pelew4nvf4j5c3jcgv0rf3kguu`
+	1. For testing purposes, the operator here can by any valid address
-    2.  **NOTE: USING NON-FAUCET-ADDR FAILS??**
-	3. **Where does this operator addr come from??**
 5. View the latest-and-greatest deploy: `cargo run --bin avs -- --local view`

 You'll see output like this: